The Ladies' City Tennis League of Charleston had its unofficial start in 1973 when members of

 - set amount of next season's annual dues (article XIV)

-- annually review and update the Rules document (under the direction of the Rules Chairman) and other documents as necessary
+- annually review and update the Rules document and other documents as necessary

 In addition to these group responsibilities, the specific duties of each Executive Board position include: